Philosophy Curriculum

 cognition

-Cognition is one of the two primary functions of consciousness; the other is evaluation.
-Cognition is the aspect of our mental processes involved in identification.
+Cognition can be viewed as one of the two primary functions of consciousness (the other being evaluation).
+In this sense cognition is the aspect of our mental processes involved in identification.
 We categorize, distinguish, differentiate.
-We also form an array of mental maps and memories, and we refer to these when necessary.
+Our minds also form an array of mental maps and memories, allowing us to refer to these when necessary.

-Without cognition we could form no conceptions.
+Without cognition we could form no concepts.
 Our cerebral cortex enables us to accomplish such higher level symbolization.
-We can thank the frontal lobes of our brain for most of this.
-Nevertheless, we also can use our cognitive faculty to identify and understand a variety of biases that our minds can engage in, as noted in the book Kluge: The Haphazard Construction of the Human Mind by Gary Marcus (https://www.amazon.com/Kluge-Haphazard-Construction-Human-Mind/dp/0618879641).
+The frontal lobes of our brains enable most of this, and we also can use our cognitive faculty to identify and understand a variety of biases that our minds can engage in (so skepticism and falsification are needed), as noted in the book Kluge: The Haphazard Construction of the Human Mind by Gary Marcus (https://www.amazon.com/Kluge-Haphazard-Construction-Human-Mind/dp/0618879641).

 conceptualization